Notes on the Geography of Greece: Theaters and the Temple of Olympian Zeus

 Two theaters--one Greek, the other Roman--sit at the southern base of the Acropolis; a few blocks to the east are the surviving columns of the biggest temple of classical Greece, designed--naturally--by a Roman.

-Looking down from the Acropolis to the remains of the Theater of Dionysus, where plays by Sophocles and other famous playwrights of antiquity premiered.
-In the distance are the surviving columns of the Temple of Olympian Zeus, exceeded in size only by temples at Ephesus and Selinus.
+Looking down from the Acropolis to the remains of the Theater of Dionysus, where plays by Sophocles premiered.
+In the distance (just before the forested hill) are the surviving columns of the Temple of Olympian Zeus, exceeded in size only by temples at Ephesus and Selinus.

 The theater, built between 342 and 326 by Lycurgus, was entirely hidden by trash until the German architect Strack unearthed it in 1862.
 The theater accommodated 15,000 people in 64 tiers.
 Twenty remain.